Anchoring effect: Durability of anchoring

+Pervasiveness across contexts

+One notable characteristic of the anchoring effect is its pervasiveness across diverse judgment scenarios.
+Furnham and Boo (2011) highlight that anchoring occurs not only in abstract estimation tasks (like guessing the height of Mount Everest) but also in real-world contexts such as legal sentencing, consumer purchasing, salary negotiations, and forecasting.
+Anchoring persists even when the anchor is implausible or clearly irrelevant (e.g., spinning a random wheel), demonstrating that anchoring can operate automatically, outside of conscious awareness or logical evaluation.

 Anchoring bias in groups

-Given the old saying that 'Two Heads are Better than One', it is often presumed that groups come to a more unbiased decision relative to individuals.
+It is often presumed that groups come to a more unbiased decision relative to individuals.
 However, this assumption is supported with varied findings that could not come to a general consensus.
 Nevertheless, while some groups are able to perform better than an individual member, they are found to be just as biased or even more biased relative to their individual counterparts.
 A possible cause would be the discriminatory fashion in which information is communicated, processed and aggregated based on each individual's anchored knowledge and belief.
 This results in a diminished quality in the decision-making process and consequently, amplifies the pre-existing anchored biases.

-The cause of group anchoring remains obscure.
+The cause of group anchoring remains unsure.
 Group anchors may have been established at the group level or may simply be the culmination of several individual's personal anchors.
-Previous studies have shown that when given an anchor before the experiment, individual members consolidated the respective anchors to attain a decision in the direction of the anchor placed.
+Prior studies have shown that when given an anchor before the experiment, individual members consolidated the respective anchors to attain a decision in the direction of the anchor placed.
 However, a distinction between individual and group-based anchor biases does exist, with groups tending to ignore or disregard external information due to the confidence in the joint decision-making process.
 The presence of pre-anchor preferences also impeded the extent to which external anchors affected the group decision, as groups tend to allocate more weight to self-generated anchors, according to the 'competing anchor hypothesis'.

+Recently, it has been suggested that the group member who speaks first often has an unproportionally high impact on the final decision.

 A series of experiments were conducted to investigate anchoring bias in groups and possible solutions to avoid or mitigate anchoring.
 The first experiment established that groups are indeed influenced by anchors while the other two experiments highlighted methods to overcome group anchoring bias.
-Utilized methods include the use of process accountability and motivation through competition instead of cooperation to reduce the influence of anchors within groups.
+Methods that were utilized include the use of process accountability and motivation through competition instead of cooperation to reduce the influence of anchors within groups.